John B. Sollenberger

-John B. Sollenberger (1897–1967) was an American sports and entertainment executive closely associated with Milton S. Hershey and the development of Hershey, Pennsylvania.
+John Burtner Sollenberger (June 13, 1897 – August 29, 1967) was an American sports and entertainment executive closely associated with Milton S. Hershey and the development of Hershey, Pennsylvania.
 He was born on a farm in Cumberland County, Pennsylvania.
 At age 16 he enrolled in a stenographic school and became an exceptional stenographer.
 This led to his joining the Hershey Improvement Company about two years later, and to a long association with various Hershey enterprises.

 Entertainment

 From 1936 until his retirement in 1962, Sollenberger was general manager of all the attractions in the Hershey empire, including the Hershey Sports Arena and the amusement complex that grew to become Hersheypark.
 In February 1940, he and eight other arena managers met in Hershey and organized the Ice Capades.
 Sollenberger brought many famous entertainers to Hershey: Fred Waring, Victor Borge, Sonja Henie, Tallulah Bankhead and Eleanor Holm all knew him as "JB".
 He had significant and far-reaching impact on the development of Hershey as a vacation and entertainment destination.
 Many of his innovations are still in place today.